 Pulsar Dripper Brew Guide

-To give a simple explanation, when you use a traditional pour-over brewer like the Hario V60, some of the water takes the path of least resistance around the bed of coffee, and so doesn't get involved in extraction.
-Brewers such as the Pulsar Dripper are designed to get around this (no pun intended) by not giving the water anywhere else to go other than through the bed of coffee.
+To give a simple explanation, when using a traditional pour-over brewer like the Hario V60 , some of the water flows around the coffee bed rather than through it, meaning it doesn’t contribute to extraction.
+Brewers such as the Pulsar Dripper are designed to prevent this by forcing all of the water to pass directly through the coffee bed.

-The Pulsar Dripper features a base with a flow-control valve, a barrel, and a dispersion cap, which acts as a sort of shower screen.
-When you pour coffee into the dispersion cap, it flows evenly through the holes in the cap, ensuring that the coffee bed below is evenly supplied with water.
-In theory, this should help produce a cup with better, more even extraction.
+The Pulsar Dripper features a base with a flow-control valve, a brewing barrel and a dispersion cap that acts like a shower screen.
+Water poured into the dispersion cap flows evenly through the coffee bed below, helping to promote a more even extraction and, in theory, a better-tasting cup.

 Recipe